nextcss/deprecated-tailwind-colors/README.md

-# Next.css Material Colors Module
+# Next.css Tailwind Colors Module

-Material Colors Module is part of [Next.css framework](https://github.com/nextcss).
-This module contains original Material Color Palette CSS styles for your Next.css project.
+Tailwind Colors Module is part of [Next.css framework](https://github.com/nextcss).
+This module contains original Tailwind Color Palette CSS styles for your Next.css project.
 You can use in all modern websites with module bundlers, like webpack, rollup, parcel.

 **[Next.css on GitHub](https://github.com/nextcss)**